syncfusion-content/maui-docs/MAUI/AIAssistView/getting-started.md

       public GettingStartedViewModel()
       {
           this.assistItems = new ObservableCollection<object>();
-          this.GenerateMessages();
+          this.GenerateAssistItems();
       }

       /// <summary>
-      /// Gets or sets the collection of messages of a conversation.
+      /// Gets or sets the collection of AssistItems of a conversation.
       /// </summary>
       public ObservableCollection<object> AssistItems
       {